Data Feeds

 Data Feeds powered critical infrastructure, but the experience did not reflect its importance or scale.

-The existing interface struggled to scale as the number of feeds and supported networks grew.
-Information hierarchy was unclear, dense technical data was difficult to parse, and developers could not easily assess oracle health, update recency, or overall reliability at a glance.
+The existing interface had been built when there were a handful of feeds; now it had to support hundreds.
+Information hierarchy was unclear, dense technical data was difficult to parse, and developers couldn't easily assess oracle health, update recency, or reliability at a glance.

 Early homepage explorations using list and grid views